 Interviewed and written by Timothy van Veen

-Cody is a first year student at Charles Sturt, and is apart of the Student Representative Council for the Albury-Wodonga Campus.
+Magnus is a first year student at Charles Sturt, and is a part of the Student Representative Council for the Albury-Wodonga Campus.

-Here’s everything you need to know about Cody as a Human of Charles Sturt, from what his average day looks like to what he wanted to be when he grew up, and everything in between.
+Here’s everything you need to know about Magnus as a Human of Charles Sturt, from his plans for next year, to what his typical day looks like, and everything in between.

 What do you love most about studying and your course?